 Because of the scale involved, reinsurance companies need to be adept at looking into the future, to identify new types of risks early.
 Many operate globally, with specialist experts looking at the impact – worldwide – of the latest developments in areas such as genetic engineering, nanotechnology and extreme weather events.

 Reinsurance companies are typically large, multinational organisations and many offer structured graduate-entry programmes that provide you with broad experience of the business before you begin to specialise.
-An example of a reinsurance company would be Lloyd’s of London.
+Examples of reinsurance companies include Lloyd’s of London or Munich Reinsurance Company.